Ireland’s best personal loans

 Documents you need

-If you’ll need different documents depending if it’s your current bank or a new lender.
+You’ll need different documents depending on if it’s your current bank or a new lender.

-If you apply with your current bank, they will only require documentary evidence of your Personal Public Service Number (PPSN).
-This is required by the Central Bank of Ireland’s Central Credit Register for customer identification.
+If you apply with your current bank, they only require documentary evidence of your Personal Public Service Number (PPSN), which the Central Bank of Ireland’s Central Credit Register requires for customer identification.

 If you apply with another lender or finance company, other eligibility checks will need to take place in addition to your PPSN.
 Documents to provide will include: